 Ear Tube Surgery in Atlanta, GA

-Ear tubes are small devices commonly used to treat chronic ear infections in young children, but may also be used to address the same issues in full grown adults.
-These tubes are typically comprised of metal or plastic materials, and are placed by Dr. Dockery during a routine surgical procedure.
+Ear tubes are small devices commonly used to treat chronic ear infections in both children and adults.
+These tubes, typically made of metal or plastic, are placed during a routine surgical procedure at our ENT clinic in Atlanta, GA.

-Typically, ear tubes will remain in place for 6-18 months.
-These tubes may need to be removed during another procedure, or replacement ear tubes may need to be continually placed for ongoing treatment of various ear complications and conditions.
-Call (404) 350-7966 to schedule an appointment at our office in Atlanta, GA today!
+Ear tubes generally remain in place for 6-18 months.
+In some cases, they may need to be removed during another procedure, or replacement ear tubes may be required for ongoing treatment of various ear complications and conditions.
+For expert care and to schedule an appointment for ear tube treatment, call (404) 350-7966 today!

 Common Uses for Ear Tubes